Thursday, August 22, 2019

 “Twenty seconds.”

 The shaking lessened and the ship veered, sending Hyren leaning against the shoulder of the trooper next to him.
-The other mutant did not react in the slightest.
+The other mutant did not react.

 Hyren glanced up at the row of expressionless Grundo faces in front of him.
-It was a little strange to realise that none of them remembered their home world like he did, and had only enough cognitive ability remaining to aim a blaster and follow orders.
-Perhaps Hyren had known some of them back on planet Doran.
-But they’d never understood him, anyway.
-And now they never would.
+None of them remembered their home world, and had only enough cognitive ability remaining to aim a blaster and follow orders.
+Hyren had lucked out—or more accurately, he’d had the foresight they lacked back on Doran.
+He felt a bit sorry for them, but perhaps they deserved this for cowering in fear before Dr. Sloth instead of being open to opportunity.
+At any rate, he had more important things to concentrate on now.

 “Ten seconds.
 Prepare for deployment.”